affiliate disclosure

 Hosting plan prices vary based on the cloud server provider, RAM size, bandwidth, and CPU processor.

-For example, the DigitalOcean premium server with 25GB NVme disc, 1GB RAM, 1 Core processor, and 1TB bandwidth costs $14 monthly, while the same specification on the standard DigitalOcean server costs $11 monthly.
+For example, the DigitalOcean premium server with a 25GB NVMe disk, 1GB of RAM, 1 Core processor, and 1TB of bandwidth costs $14 monthly, while the same specification on the standard DigitalOcean server costs $11 monthly.

 Kinsta and Cloudways – Starter Plan